 In recent years, the discussion around infinity has shifted from pure mathematical theory to practical applications in computer science and data analysis.
 In fields like machine learning, dealing with infinitely large datasets is a common challenge.
 While no computer can truly process infinity, algorithms are designed to handle extremely large numbers and approximate solutions, mirroring the way we explore infinity on a calculator.

 The public perception of infinity is also evolving.
-With the rise of science communication and popular science books, more people are becoming aware of the complexities and nuances of this concept.
+Now, with the rise of science communication and popular science books, more people are becoming aware of the complexities and nuances of this concept.
 This heightened awareness has led to increased interest in exploring the limits of what calculators and computers can do in representing infinity, even if it's just through approximations.

 Tips and Expert Advice